Skip to main content

 Circle of Animals/Zodiac Heads, 2010, Ai Weiwei, Chinese, b.
 1957, cast bronze, dimensions variable, Courtesy of Ai Weiwei Studio, © Ai Weiwei, photo: Daniel Avila.

-The works reconceive 12 zodiac heads that once decorated an 18th-century Qing imperial fountain before they were looted during the Second Opium War (1856–1860).
+The works reconceive the 12 zodiac heads that decorated an 18th-century Qing imperial fountain before they were looted during the Second Opium War (1856–60).
 Seven are based on the original heads that have survived, and Ai researched and reimagined the five animals still missing to complete the zodiac.
-This work embodies Ai’s long engagement with questioning the tendency to value the real over the fake and the original over the copy.
+This work embodies Ai’s long-standing questioning of our tendency to value the real over the fake and the original over the copy.

-Circle of Animals/Zodiac Heads (Bronze) will be on view along with 22 monumental sculptures throughout the Olympic Sculpture Park, including The Eagle (1971) by Alexander Calder, Wake (2002–03) by Richard Serra, and Seattle Cloud Cover (2006) by Teresita Fernández.
-Seattle’s largest green space, the nine-acre sculpture park is free and open daily from 30 minutes before sunrise to 30 minutes after sunset.
+Circle of Animals/Zodiac Heads joins over twenty monumental sculptures in the park, including The Eagle (1971) by Alexander Calder, Wake (2002–3) by Richard Serra, and Seattle Cloud Cover (2006) by Teresita Fernández.
+See this temporary installation situated in the Ackerly Meadow, just outside of the PACCAR Pavilion at the Olympic Sculpture Park.
+Seattle’s largest green space, the nine-acre sculpture park, is free and open daily from thirty minutes before sunrise to thirty minutes after sunset.

 Special funding for this installation provided by Jeffrey* and Susan Brotman, the Jon and Mary Shirley Foundation, and the Walker Family Fund.